Passive & ESG Investors Shake Up Investor Relations

 For many companies, meeting investors’ new expectations requires a significant shift away from the quarter-to-quarter focus that drives many investor communications today and toward long-term storytelling.

-All told, successfully competing for capital today requires effective communication with an expanded group of investors, including passive and ESG-focused investors who have their own requirements for disclosure and information.
+All told, successfully competing for capital today requires effective communication with an expanded group of investors — both active and passive— that have their own unique requirements.

 CFOs who both recognize the increasing importance of long-term messaging and move with urgency now to get on the forefront of this fundamental change will position their IR efforts – and their companies – for success.